cue-lang/cuelang.org/hugo/content/en/docs/reference/command/cue-help/index.md

-  export         output data in a standard format fix            rewrite packages to latest standards fmt            formats CUE configuration files get            add dependencies to the current module help           Help about any command import         convert other formats to CUE files login          log into a CUE registry mod            module maintenance
+  export         output data in a standard format fix            rewrite packages to latest standards fmt            formats CUE configuration files get            add non-CUE dependencies to the current module help           show help text for a command or topic import         convert other formats to CUE files login          log into a CUE registry mod            module maintenance